-Getting timely feedback from advisors and other committee members can be a problem for doctoral students.
-The problem usually can be reduced via frank and early discussions to agree on how much time committee members need for reading and responding and what times of the year members may be unavailable.
-If the problem becomes extreme or seems unresolvable, you should talk to the graduate director.
+Getting timely feedback from advisors and other committee members sometimes be a challenge, given faculty members' many responsibilities.
+Issues often can be prevented or addressed via frank and early discussions to agree on how much time committee members need for reading and responding and what times of the year members may be unavailable.
+If